Skip to content ↓

 By the end of KS3, students are prepared to apply their knowledge and understanding of creative arts, through a range of skills, processes and techniques.

 By the end of KS4, dance education provides students with the ability to create and perform choreographies and critically analyse professional work.
-The BTEC Performing Arts course enables learners to work collaboratively, develop non-verbal communication, improve physical well-being, interact with diverse cultures and increase kinesthetic knowledge of the self.
+The BTEC Performing Arts course enables learners to work collaboratively, develop non-verbal communication, improve physical well-being, interact with diverse cultures and increase kinaesthetic knowledge of the self.
 The study of Performing Arts also enables students to offer themselves as versatile applicants for Higher Education opportunities.

 We cover a wide range of stimuli and dance styles over years 7 and 8, introducing pupils to the world of Dance.
 The curriculum is designed to develop practical abilities, creativity, knowledge of professional performance work, and reflective skills.